kg-09-creator/my-guestbook-api/README.md

 - Use `GET /random-quote` for some hacker inspiration!
 - Visit `/profiles` to see others' profiles.
   - If you see [], it just means the directory is empty.
 Use the /join endpoint to add yourself!
+- Try the /vibe endpoint to see how the club is doing!